 Shakespeare’s London was a bustling City, wary of large gatherings that might spread the deadly plague.
 Much like now.
-Come with me and discover the London that the Bard knew.
+Join me in discovering Shakespeare’s London.

 Shakespeare’s London Theatres

 Back in the sixteenth century the fear that the plague might spread in large crowds meant that theatres were kept outside the city limits.
 The first purpose built theatres in London were in Shoreditch around the Curtain Lane area.
 Following the success of the Shoreditch theatres two more were built over the river in Southwark.